andreabedini/cabal/doc/cabal-project.rst

     allowing them to link with only the bits that they use rather than the entire library.
 The downside is that building the library takes longer and uses a bit more memory.

-    This feature is supported by GHC 8.0 and later.

     The command line variant of this flag is ``--enable-split-sections`` and ``--disable-split-sections``.